delomast/microhapWrap/README.md

 - alignment_output.txt: whatever output bowtie2 prints to stdErr during alignment
 - microhap_genotypes.txt: genotypes, output by mtype2
 - pres_abs_genotypes.txt: genotypes of presence/absence loci
-- fwd_primer_counts.txt: counts of reads beginning with each forward primer sequence
+- fwd_primer_counts.txt: counts of reads beginning with each forward primer sequence.
+All loci x individual combinations should be present, even if the count is 0.
 - summary_stats.txt: For each sample, the proportion of markers genotyped (includes any presence/absence markers), proportion of reads that had valid alignments (number of mapped reads in the bam file / total number of reads), contamination score, number of mapped reads in the bam file, number of reads in the fastq file
+- align_by_ind_locus.txt: number of reads aligning to each locus within each individual.
+If a locus has 0 reads aligning within an individual, _it is not listed in the file_.